paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Pub.
 L. 117–81, div.
 A, title III, § 311(d)–(g), (j), Dec.
 27, 2021, 135 Stat.
 1626, 1627, provided that: “(d) Strategic Decisions Relating to Military Installations.—The Secretary of each military department, with respect to any installation under the jurisdiction of that Secretary, and the Secretary of Defense, with respect to any installation of the Department of Defense that is not under the jurisdiction of the Secretary of a military department, shall consider the strategic risks associated with military installation resilience. “(e) National Defense Strategy and National Military Strategy.—The Secretary of Defense, in coordination with the heads of such other Federal agencies as the Secretary determines appropriate, shall incorporate the security implications of military installation resilience into the National Defense Strategy and the National Military Strategy. “(f) National Security Planning Documents.—The Secretary of Defense and the Chairman of the Joint Chiefs of Staff shall consider the security implications associated with military installation resilience in developing the Defense Planning Guidance under [section 113(g)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g/2&num=0&edition=prelim), United States Code, the Risk Assessment of the Chairman of the Joint Chiefs of Staff under section 153(b)(2) of such title, and other relevant strategy, planning, and programming documents and processes. “(g) Campaign Plans of Combatant Commands.—The Secretary of Defense shall ensure that the national security implications associated with military installation resilience are integrated into the campaign plans of the combatant commands. “(j) Definitions.—In this section [transferring [section 118a of this title](./chapter-002-department-of-defense.md#section-118a) to [section 118b of this title](./chapter-002-department-of-defense.md#section-118b), amending sections 113, 153, and 2925 of this title, enacting provisions set out as notes under this section and [section 2925 of this title](./chapter-173-energy-security.md#section-2925), and amending provisions set out as a note under [section 118b of this title](./chapter-002-department-of-defense.md#section-118b)]:“(1) The term ‘military installation resilience’ has the meaning given that term in [section 101(e) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e&num=0&edition=prelim), United States Code [now [10 U.S.C.
 101(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/f&num=0&edition=prelim)]. “(2) The term ‘National Defense Strategy’ means the national defense strategy under section 113(g)(1) of such title. “(3) The term ‘National Military Strategy’ means the national military strategy under section 153(b) of such title.”

 #### Prompt Completion of Military Installation Resilience Component of Master Plans for At-Risk Major Military Installations
 Pub.
 L. 117–81, div.
 B, title XXVIII, § 2833, Dec.
 27, 2021, 135 Stat.
 2199, provided that: “(a) Identification of At-Risk Installations.—Not later than 30 days after the date of the enactment of this Act [Dec.
-27, 2021], each Secretary of a military department shall—“(1) identify at least two major military installations under the jurisdiction of that Secretary that the Secretary considers at risk from extreme weather events; and “(2) notify the Committees on Armed Services of the Senate and the House of Representatives of the major military installations identified under paragraph (1). “(b) Completion Deadline.—Not later than one year after the date of the enactment of this Act, each Secretary of a military department shall ensure that the military installation resilience component of the master plan for each major military installation identified by the Secretary under subsection (a) is completed. “(c) Briefings.—Not later than 60 days after completion of a master plan component as required by subsection (b) for a major military installation, the Secretary of the military department concerned shall brief the Committees on Armed Services of the Senate and the House of Representatives regarding the results of the master plan efforts for that major military installation. “(d) Definitions.—In this section:“(1) The term ‘major military installation’ has the meaning given that term in [section 2864(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2864/f&num=0&edition=prelim), United States Code. “(2) The term ‘master plan’ means the master plan required by [section 2864(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2864/a&num=0&edition=prelim), United States Code, for a major military installation.”
+27, 2021], each Secretary of a military department shall—“(1) identify at least two major military installations under the jurisdiction of that Secretary that the Secretary considers at risk from extreme weather events; and “(2) notify the Committees on Armed Services of the Senate and the House of Representatives of the major military installations identified under paragraph (1). “(b) Completion Deadline.—Not later than one year after the date of the enactment of this Act, each Secretary of a military department shall ensure that the military installation resilience component of the master plan for each major military installation identified by the Secretary under subsection (a) is completed. “(c) Briefings.—Not later than 60 days after completion of a master plan component as required by subsection (b) for a major military installation, the Secretary of the military department concerned shall brief the Committees on Armed Services of the Senate and the House of Representatives regarding the results of the master plan efforts for that major military installation. “(d) Definitions.—In this section:“(1) The term ‘major military installation’ has the meaning given that term in section 2864(f) [now 2864(e)] of title 10, United States Code. “(2) The term ‘master plan’ means the master plan required by [section 2864(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2864/a&num=0&edition=prelim), United States Code, for a major military installation.”

 #### Removal of Barriers That Discourage Investments To Increase Military Installation Resilience
 Pub.
 L. 116–92, div.
 A, title III, § 327, Dec.
 20, 2019, 133 Stat.
 1311, provided that: “(a) In General.—The Secretary of Defense shall—“(1) identify and seek to remove barriers that discourage investments to increase military installation resilience; “(2) reform policies and programs that unintentionally increased the vulnerability of systems to related extreme weather events; and “(3) develop, and update at least once every four years, an adaptation plan to assess how climate impacts affected the ability of the Department of Defense to accomplish its mission, and the short-and long- term actions the Department can take to ensure military installation resilience. “(b) Military Installation Resilience.—In this section, the term ‘military installation resilience’ has the meaning given such term in [section 101(e)(8) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e/8&num=0&edition=prelim), United States Code [now [10 U.S.C.
 101(f)(8)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/f/8&num=0&edition=prelim)].”